From raw multimodal data to training-ready datasets. In one pipeline, at any scale.

 Bytedance logo

-Why Daft OSS
+Why Daft

 Native model operators